Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • Carbonated drinks that contribute to the formation of flatulence in the body;

-• Dairy products with a high fat content, lactic acid bacteria can provoke fermentation processes and bloating.
+• Dairy products with a high fat content and lactic acid bacteria can provoke fermentation processes and bloating.

 • Zucchini and pumpkin;